vinaykumarsingu/vinaysingu/product/_posts/2021-08-14-Opportunity-Cost.md

 Opportunity cost could thus help one in making the best use of their resources - time, money or effort by helping them think about what they could be choosing alternatively to achieve their objectives.

-I write this article on a Saturday afternoong assuming this offers the least Opportunity cost for my team compared to watching Netflix or taking an afternoon nap.
+I write this article on a Saturday afternoong assuming this offers the least Opportunity cost for my time compared to watching Netflix or taking an afternoon nap.
 Hope reading it proved to be the same for your time!